 The common railway transport is not suitable for high speeds.
-Moreover, the earth bed subsidence should not exceed 1 mm, hence loose soil should be removed to a depth of several meters to erect such railways on the coast of Mediterranean Sea.
+Moreover, the earth bed subsidence should not exceed 1 mm, hence loose soil should removed for a depth of several meters to erect such railways.
+The route is basically projected to run along the coast and river plains.
 As a rule, loose soils occupy lowlands, flooded lands, marshy land, which are a natural water system accumulating and distributing moisture among rivers.
-Back-filling (and compacting) in great volumes will impair the natural water flow with serious risk of dehydration of some territories, swamping of others, losses of forested lands, arable fields, etc. In fact, the high-speed route embankments will become a dike (a dam) for soil and surface water.
-Also, such lines will require a special enclosure (from both sides) and noise screens to fence off wild and home animals, agricultural activities, etc. In general, a high speed line will require 3.2 hectares (the data for Germany), the entire route will require 770 hectares to be vacated, e.g. the most populated and important land areas in Israel.
+Back-filling (and compacting) in great volumes will impair the natural water flow with serious risk of dehydration of some territories, swamping of others, losses of forested lands, arable fields, etc. In fact, the high-speed route embankments will become a 800-km long dike (a dam) for soil and surface water.
+Also,, such lines will require a special enclosure (from both sides) and noise screens to fence off wild and home animals, agricultural activities, etc. In general, a high speed line will require 3.2 hectares (the data for Germany), the entire route will require 2560 hectares to be vacated.

-The STS route creates no ecological problems, it does not need embankments, tunnels, bridges or conduits.
+The STS route creates n o ecological problems, it does not need embankments, tunnels, bridges or conduits.
 Its carrying support occupies just about $1 \text{ m}^2$ of land, the anchored support occupies $10 \text{ m}^2$ .
 One STS km will thus require less than $100 \text{ m}^2$ of land or 0.01 hectare, the conventional width of the vacated land will be within 10 centimetres.
 It is much less than occupied by a walking path or a trail.